ehealth-lab/MASLD-calculator/README.md

 ## Overview

-This calculator implements a logistic regression model trained on **UK Biobank** imaging data (n = 27,397) and externally validated on **NHANES 2017–2023**.
+  This calculator implements a MLP model trained on **UK Biobank** imaging data (n = 27,397) and externally validated on **NHANES 2017–2023**.
 It predicts MASLD risk using five derived anthropometric indices — requiring only age, sex, height, weight, waist circumference, and hip circumference as inputs.

 MASLD was defined as hepatic steatosis (MRI-PDFF ≥ 5%) with at least one cardiometabolic risk factor, following the 2023 multi-society Delphi consensus nomenclature.